 The institutional setup plays a vital role in successful implementation of Environmental and Social Safeguards measures.
 The Ministry of Urban Development (MoUD), Nepal has setup a Project Coordination Office (PCO) under the Department of Urban Development and Building Construction (DUDBC) for NUGIP in Kathmandu.
 A Project Management and Support Team (PMST) will support the PCO in project implementation including ensuring compliance with environmental and social safeguards.
 A Project Implementation Unit (PIU) in each municipality is established for the implementation in the field.
 To ensure that the investment sub-projects are efficiently implemented, delivered on time, and completed in accordance with environmental and social safeguards requirements, technical assistance will be delivered through a Design and Supervision Consultancy (DSC).
-DSC will deploy engineering, procurement, E&S safeguards and other technical specialists to work closely with municipal engineers and other technical staff to design and supervise the implementation of the sub-projects in two clusters.
-The role of PIU/DSC includes implementation of ESMP, RAP, VCDP, etc. The PCO with support from PMST will review implementation support of environmental and social safeguard studies/management plan prepared by PIUs/DSCs.
+DSC will deploy engineering, procurement, E&S safeguards and other technical specialists to work closely with municipal engineers and other technical staff to design and supervise the implementation of ESMP, RAP, VCDP, etc. The PCO with support from PMST will review implementation support of environmental and social safeguard studies/ management plan prepared by PIUs/DSCs.

 At subproject level, the contractor will be required to comply with the ESMP.
 Each municipality will need Environmental and Social Development (ESD) expert to review ESIA-ESMP, RAP etc. The E & S safeguard specialists of DSCs will regularly visit the subprojects to ensure project implementation in accordance to World Bank's safeguard standards and ESMP.
 The ESD will be a part of PIU.
 The role of DSC will also include ensuring compliance of pertaining laws, policies, regulation for all subprojects, coordination and liaising with government stakeholders as well as the World Bank with respect to various E&S issues.
-The PCO will have overall responsibility to ensure compliance with pertaining laws, policies, regulation for all sub projects, and development of sub-projects in sustainable way and allocation of fund for institutional capacity development.
+The PCO will have overall responsibility to ensure compliance with pertaining laws, policies, regulation for all subprojects in sustainable way and allocation of fund for institutional capacity development.
 The reporting of the PMST on the monitoring and evaluation on the project's safeguard performance to WB is done internally by the PCO and externally by the WB experts.